dan-alin/shipnotes/README.md

 - **Other Changes** (everything else)

 Custom sections from config are **not used** in basic mode.

+If your config has `"releaseNotes": true` by default, you can override it with `--no-release-notes` to use basic mode.

 ### Release Notes Mode (`--release-notes`)